 Self-care has a formidable power.
 Which allows a person to bring positivity and hope into every aspect of their life.
 By removing any self-doubt and loathing and replacing it with confidence and love.
 There are so many different ways to develop a loving relationship with ourselves.
 So, we are going to share with you some of our favorites.

 Find your motivation.
-I wanted my children to grow up knowing self-care is a healthy and wonderful gift to give yourself and others.
+I want my children to grow up knowing self-care is a healthy and wonderful gift to give yourself and others.
 Once you have realized your motivation, you are more likely to keep on track.
 If any self-deprecating thoughts crop up along the way.
 Then you will know why you started this journey, which will give you the encouragement to carry on.

 Begin by looking at why you want to incorporate more self-care into your life.
 Tell yourself why you deserve to spend more time allowing yourself this attention.
-After all, each and every one of us do deserve our own self-care and love.
+After all, each and every one of us does deserve our own self-care and love.
 As I said earlier my reason was my family.
 For me to be all that I wanted to be for them, I needed to be all that I could be for me.

 2. Self-care rituals

 Begin some self-care rituals.
 This is a quick and easy start to feeling good.
 What can you incorporate into your day to day life to show yourself some love?
 Identify your wants and needs then make time for these things.
 These can include anything to make you feel cared for.

-Below is a printable list of ideas to start you off:
+On the left is a printable list of ideas to start you off.
+Just click on the picture to download.
 (You can also find a downloadable ritual tracker in our daily rituals blog here).

 3. Be yourself